Why Book Royal Palace of Madrid Tickets with us?

 Do we need to book in advance for Royal Palace Of Madrid tickets?

 It is highly recommended that you book the Royal Palace of Madrid tickets in advance to avoid the last-minute rush.
-The Royal Palace Madrid entry tickets are available online on multiple websites and will help you skip the line for a hassle-free tour of the palace.
+The Royal Palace Madrid entry tickets are available on our website that would help you skip the line for a hassle-free tour of the palace.

 Do we need to purchase separate tickets for kids before visiting the Royal Palace of Madrid tickets?